How to Get a Wikipedia Page for Your Company | The Discoverability Company

 Do trade publication mentions count toward notability?

 They can, but not all trade publications carry equal weight with Wikipedia editors.
 A feature story in a recognized industry publication like Engineering News-Record or Adweek typically counts.
-A brief product listing or a sponsored roundup in a niche newsletter usually doesn't.
+A brief product listing or a sponsored roundup in a niche newsletter usually does not.
 The key test is whether the coverage is editorial, independent, and substantive enough to verify specific facts about your company.

 Can a company pay Wikipedia to create or keep a page?

 No. Wikipedia accepts no payment for article creation, placement, or retention.
-Any service claiming to 'guarantee' a Wikipedia page is misrepresenting how the platform works.
+Any service claiming to guarantee a Wikipedia page is misrepresenting how the platform works.
 What professional services can do is evaluate your notability evidence, draft neutrally written content that meets Wikipedia's standards, and submit it through the Articles for Creation review process.
 Approval still rests entirely with volunteer editors, and a well-resourced article with weak sourcing will get deleted just as fast as a poorly written one.

 How long does it typically take for a company Wikipedia page to be approved through Articles for Creation?